 Health Benefits of Vacation Before Retiring

-There are numerous studies that support the health benefits of taking a holiday.
+There are numerous studies that support the health benefits of why you should vacation before retiring.
 These include reduced stress with improved physical and mental health.
 Our daily grinds are filled with stresses that cumulatively wear us down.
 These can be getting stuck in traffic, being behind on a deadline, financial pressures, and a host of personal issues.
 It affects each of us differently based on our interpretation and ability to manage it.
 When you begin feeling overwhelmed, your stress rises to high levels.

 Stress related symptoms can include low energy, headaches, upset stomach, aches and pains, and trouble sleeping.
 Over time, living with too much stress weakens your immune system leaving you susceptible to disease and illness.
 The good news is a study by MDPI reveals that even a four day long weekend has positive effects on well-being.
 In fact, you may experience fewer stressful days even up to a month and a half later after a good holiday.

 As many as a third of American adults may have metabolic syndrome which can lead to heart disease, type 2 diabetes, and strokes.
 Symptoms can include elevated blood pressure, high blood sugar, excess body fat, and abnormal cholesterol or triglyceride levels.
 According to Syracuse University, there is considerable research supporting decreased risk of cardiovascular disease by taking regular holidays.